-But with the most recent BIOS I got instead this screen.
+But with the two most recent BIOS I got instead this screen.

 The boot process seem to take a bit longer then normal.
 Not sure if this BIOS update will impact any boot settings or not.

 But my server came up, and it did show the updated BIOS info.
-Most recently it was 1.2c.
+Most recently it was 1.2c and now 1.3.
 I checked via the UI.

 Questions or comments always welcome!